CBG vs THC: What We Know About Their Differences

 According to one of the first papers to study CBG in relation to other cannabinoids (1984) discovered that CBG, CBD, and THC had a positive impact on intraocular tension.
-However, unlike THC and CBD, CBG didn’t cause various degrees of hyperemia, making it a better treatment.
+However, unlike THC and CBD, CBG didn’t cause various degrees of hyperemia, making it a better potential therapy.

-CBG and other cannabinoids have been proven to contain antimicrobial qualities and showed “potent activity against a wide range of methicillin-resistant Staphylococcus aureus (MRSA)” according to a 2008 study.
-What’s more, these cannabinoids have been proven to contain anti-inflammatory or analgesic properties, and have also shown a lot of promise when it comes to alleviating pain.
+According to a 2008 study, CBG and other cannabinoids contain antimicrobial qualities and show “potent activity against a wide range of methicillin-resistant Staphylococcus aureus (MRSA)” .
+What’s more, these cannabinoids also appear to contain anti-inflammatory or analgesic properties, and have also shown a lot of promise when it comes to alleviating pain.